dbmdz/wolpi/docs/extensions.md

 Wolpi provides support for the "Advanced Debugging Protocol" (ADP), which allows you to connect a debugger to it and set breakpoints, step through code, and inspect variables inside your extensions.

-To enable debugging, set the `wolpi.debug` section in `application.yml`:
+To enable debugging, set the `wolpi.extension-debug` section in `application.yml`:

 ```yaml
 wolpi: